 Instead of viewing this as $2 individual cookies, think of it as a set of 6 for $10.
 The cookies are all so small that it’s pointless to eat just one, anyway.
 At the $10 mark, there are countless items we’d recommend over this set of cookies.
 The poutine, fondue, cronuts, or pretzel all would be cheaper–and better.

 If your kids are really into scavenger hunts, we’d suggest doing Chip & Dale’s Christmas Tree Spree instead.
 At $7 for a map, you’ll spend less, have a more satisfying experience, and receive a better prize.

-Anyway…here’s what’s on the food menu at the Sweets & Treats Holiday Kitchen for 2018:
+Anyway…here’s what’s on the food menu at the Sweets & Treats Holiday Kitchen:

 Now our photos and reviews of each item…

 Peppermint Sundae – I was hoping for a bit more here, as this is simply chocolate soft serve topped with regular whipped cream and peppermint so finely grounded that it’s essentially powder.
 If you brought the peppermint candy from home, this is the type of thing you could get any day at Walt Disney World.

 With that said, I love this.
 I’m a sucker for soft serve.
 It’s my guilty pleasure.
 It may be difficult to tell from the photo, but this was a fairly generous portion of ice cream, and the peppermint topping went surprisingly far in giving this a festive flair.